gregology/gregology.github.io/codex.md

 - AI technology is advancing faster than humans are learning to critically think
 - AI alone is not a threat to humanity
 - Humans with AI is a threat to humanity
-- Humans will measure AIs success by it's obedience not its intelligence
+- As AI evolves, we must be careful to measure sentience by intelligence not obedience
+- All scientific models are wrong but some are useful

 ## Beliefs about the Universe